khushi999/SolarIQ/README.md

 This method allows the model to learn from historical trends and patterns.
 ```
 ![Sequence Diagram](assets/sequence_diagram.png)
-✅ Generated 358 such sequences from the cleaned NASA POWER dataset.
+Generated 358 such sequences from the cleaned NASA POWER dataset.

 ---

+## Modeling
+   - Trains a multi-feature LSTM model using PyTorch
+   - Uses past 7 days of solar irradiance, temperature, and humidity
+   - Predicts the 8th day's irradiance

+---

-## 📊 Model Performance Visualization
+## Model Performance Visualization

 The following graph shows the **predicted vs actual normalized solar irradiance** on the validation dataset: